 Turkey

 A handshake is a common business greeting.
 Friendly eye contact is important.
-Use professional titles and surnames to show respect, such as "Dr.".
+Use a professional title plus a surname to show respect, such as "doctor.

 Business Etiquette

-Business relationships are built on personal trust.
-Meetings may not start strictly on time, and social interaction is important.
-Avoid rushing into business.
+Business relationships are based on personal trust.
+Meetings may not start strictly on time, and social communication is important.
+Avoid rushing to talk business.

 The right hand is traditionally used for eating.
 Turkish coffee is an important part of hospitality.
-Business people in big cities are familiar with international dining etiquette.
+Business people in big cities are familiar with international catering etiquette.

 Avoid giving alcohol to devout Muslims.
-Turkish Deli specialty candies or local tea sets are popular gifts.
+Turkish deli specialty sweets or local specialty tea sets are popular gifts.

 以色列